BAAL TEASIG Online Conference

 It is time to consider some important questions such as how educational digitalisation has influenced the construct and nature of language assessment.
 What do and will teachers, students and stakeholders know and need to know about ‘new’ assessment in a digital age?
 What would be the best ways to communicate research outcomes and the rationales behind the design of future digital language assessments?
 Is it possible that test takers may be more assessment literate in a digital future than their teachers?
 Can the test designers keep up with the digital linguistic skills of the test takers themselves?
 What might the implications be for the digital assessment literacy of test providers?

-DR BENJAMIN KREMMEL (University of Innsbruck, Austria)
+Dr Benjamin Kremmel (University of Innsbruck, Austria)

-Head of the Language Testing Research Group Innsbruck
+Head of the Language Testing Research Group

-Language Assessment Literacy 2.0: Challenges and opportunities
+Language Assessment Literacy 2.0: challenges and opportunities

 Presentations

-SUSAN SHEEHAN (University of Huddersfield, UK)
+1) Dr Susan Sheehan (University of Huddersfield, UK)

 Online self-access materials: developing LAL materials which respond to teachers’ needs

-CARLA PASTORINO (Cambridge Assessment International Education, UK)
+2) Dr Carla Pastorino (Cambridge Assessment International Education, UK)

 Are on-screen tests more engaging than paper-based tests?
 A systematic literature review